Kannxnravi/Movie-Recommendation/README.md

 Collaborative filtering algorithms are divided into two categories:

-#-User-based collaborative filtering.
+#User-based collaborative filtering:
 The idea is to look for similar patterns in movie preferences in the target user and other users in the database.

-#-Item-based collaborative filtering.
+#Item-based collaborative filtering:
 The basic concept here is to look for similar items (movies) that target users rate or interact with.

 The modern approach to the movie recommendation systems implies a mix of both strategies for the most gradual and explicit results.